Static-Flow/CommunityToolRequests/README.md

 2. Comment on the issue with `/IVolunteerAsTribute` to alert the issue creator that you are attempting to build a tool to satisfy the issue.
 3. Once your tool is complete, submit a pull request to this repository using the pull request template.

-Your PR should include only and edit to this Readme under the `Fullfilled Tool Requests` header like so:
+Your PR should include only an edit to this Readme under the `Fullfilled Tool Requests` header like so:
 <br>
 `Request: [Issue #](Issue link) - [Tool Name](Link to code)`
 <br>